mike4roofs/dotfiles/README.md

 - appmng_cli_args: extra command line assed to the run method

 ## Libs
-If you need to include a third party library ( in the form of a git repository ) you can use the .gitsubmodules file to add it and will be automatically cloned on install and updated.
+If you need to include a third party library ( in the form of a git repository ) you can use Git submodules.

 ## Inspiration
 <https://github.com/gf3/dotfiles>